Grafton around 1969

 A former resident of Grafton -Lu Wayne Wood- pictured above was born in Grafton 1911 shares a few words:

-Perhaps the most photographed ghost town historic structure in the Western U.S., is this rustic adobe building that stands in front of the massive tan and red walls of Zion National Park.
-The subject of countless movies, paintings and photographs, the building’s hand-made beauty adds a note of human gracefulness to the outstanding natural beauty that surrounds it.
+Perhaps the most photographed ghost town historic structure in the Western U.S. is this rustic adobe schoolhouse that stands in front of the massive tan and red walls of Zion National Park.
+The subject of countless movies, paintings, and photographs, the building’s hand-made beauty adds a note of human gracefulness to the outstanding natural beauty that surrounds it.

-The schoolhouse’s 2-story walls stand on a solid foundation of lava rocks quarried from the nearby hillside; its colored adobe bricks were hand-made from a pit of clay on the west end of town.
+The Schoolhouse two-story walls stand on a solid foundation of lava rocks quarried from the nearby hillside; its colored adobe bricks were hand-made from a clay pit on the west end of town.
 The settlers cut trees for this structure from Mount Trumbull, nearly 75 miles away, and bought them across the Arizona Strip and down the steep canyon cliffs of the wood road near the cemetery.

-The town’s people used this building as a school, community meeting place, church as well as a place for dances and plays.
-People would come from all the settlements on the Upper Virgin River to attend the community dances, which were held on weekends.
+The town’s people used this building as a school, community meeting place, church, and place for dances and plays.
+People would come from all the settlements on the Upper Virgin River to attend the community dances held on weekends.
 As was customary with dances in the early west, they continued early into the morning, sometimes until dawn.
-Then people would hitch up their wagons, buggies or horses and head back to their homes for Saturday chores and Sunday preparations.
-The last classes were taught in this building during the 1918-19 school year at which time the enrollment had dwindled to nine students.
+Then people would hitch up their wagons, buggies, or horses and head back home for Saturday chores and Sunday preparations.
+The last classes were taught in this building during the 1918-19 school year when enrollment had dwindled to nine students.
 The following year students were transferred to the school at Rockville.

-According to Lyman D. and Karen Platt’s book Grafton, Ghost Town on the Rio Virgin, Mary Beth Woods recalled: “The cowboys liked to come to dances too.
+According to Lyman D. and Karen Platt’s book Grafton, Ghost Town on the Rio Virgin, teacher Mary Beth Woods recalled: “The cowboys liked to come to dances too.
 They worked out there at Canaan at a big cattle ranch.
-The Bar Z Company was from Deseret, Milford and all over up north.
-They were out there at Canaan and Cane Beds so they come into Grafton for the dances and social life.
+The Bar Z Company was from Deseret, Milford, and all over up north.
+They were out there at Canaan and Cane Beds, so they came into Grafton for the dances and social life.
 Oh, they loved Grafton.
 They could always sing and dance.
 Oh, it was really a pleasure to have those guys come.”

 Before | After |

 Alonzo had four spouses.
-His first wife, Fanny Malina Royce died in childbirth in 1845.
+His first wife, Fanny Malina Royce, died in childbirth in 1845.
 He then married Nancy Briggs Foster.
-Alonzo made a loom for Nancy and they carried it across the plains.
-Later it was given to the museum at Pipe Springs National Monument, and a replica can be viewed there today.
+Alonzo made a loom for Nancy, and they carried it across the plains.
+Later it was given to the Pipe Springs National Monument Museum, and a replica can be viewed there today.
 Alonzo and Nancy had nine children; the last four died as infants.
 In 1853 Alonzo married Clarissa Henrietta Hardy as a plural wife.
 She gave birth to three children before their divorce.
-One of the children died as an infant, and Alonzo and his second wife Nancy raised the other two.
+One of the children died as an infant, and Alonzo and his second wife, Nancy, raised the other two.
 In 1856 Alonzo married Nancy’s sister, Louisa Maria Foster.
 Louisa gave birth to nine children.
-Nancy lived in the large adobe home and Louisa lived across the street in the small log cabin that has been restored.
+Nancy lived in the large adobe home, and Louisa lived across the street in the small log cabin that had been restored.

 Ballard Home c.
 1907

-David and Maria Smith Ballard built a home and barn around 1907 in Grafton and the buildings still stand.
-David was born at Grafton in 1867 to John Harvey Ballard and Charlotte Pincock.
-David died in 1939 at the age of 72 and is buried in Rockville.
-Maria was born in Rockville in 1867 and died in Cedar City in 1917 at the age of 50.
-Her father was Charles N. Smith.
-Like most other Grafton residents, David worked as a cattle rancher.
-Cattle ranching became Grafton’s principal industry decades earlier due to the difficulty and unpredictability of growing crops.
-He is Jeff Ballard’s grandfather.
-David’s father, John Harvey Ballard, first settled Grafton in 1862.
+David and Maria Smith Ballard built a home and barn around 1907, which is still standing today.
+David was born in Rockville in 1867 to John Harvey Ballard and Charlotte Pincock, among the first pioneers to settle in the area.
+David worked as a cattle rancher, following the primary industry of Grafton, which shifted from cotton to livestock due to the challenges of irrigation and flooding.
+He died in 1939 at 72 and is buried in Rockville.
+Maria was born in Rockville in 1867 to Charles N. Smith.
+She died in Cedar City in 1917 at the age of 50.
+David and Maria had one son, Jeff Ballard, born in 1898 and lived in Grafton until 1921.
+David’s father, John Harvey Ballard, was prominent in Grafton’s history.
 He was a farmer, stock raiser, postmaster, and shoe mender.
 He was also an excellent violinist and provided music for local communities.
 He served as a chorister for many years.
 John and Charlotte had 14 children: 11 sons and three daughters.
 Only five boys lived to adulthood.
 John and Charlotte and five of their children are buried in Grafton Cemetery.

 The Louisa Marie Russell Home c.
 1879

-Alonzo and his first wife Nancy returned to Grafton in 1868 after the Indian Troubles; however, his third wife Louisa remained in Rockville, giving birth to three more children while there.
-Between 1873 and 1879 Alonzo built this one story, gabled log home for Louisa Maria.
-In 1879 she returned to Grafton, and their six children were raised in this home.
+Alonzo and his first wife, Nancy returned to Grafton in 1868 after the Indian Troubles; however, his fourth wife, Louisa, remained in Rockville, giving birth to three more children there.
+She died in 1917 at the age of 77 and is buried in Grafton Cemetery.

 A New Restoration in Grafton